jepstein-eagle/adaptable/packages/adaptableblotter-ng-aggrid/README.md

 ## Styling

-In order for the AdaptableBlotter to look right, you have to import the index.css file
+In order for the Adaptable to look right, you have to import the index.css file

 ```
 @import '~@adaptabletools/adaptableblotter-angular-aggrid/index.css'